alexpmorris/crypto-playpen/whalevault/example/README.md

 - Encrypt/Decrypt messages encrypted by a private key
 - Securely sign transactions in multiple formats for multiple purposes, including identity verification for login purposes
+- Methods available can return either callbacks or promises

 ## Installation
 Make sure you only install the extension directly from the chrome web store via the following link: